-A USA Today first-team All-American as a Michigan State senior, first-round 2014 draft pick brought Bengals a resume of high-caliber performance, consistency and character ...
-Behind a veteran CB corps, he opened rookie season as a special teams mainstay (second on team with 10 tackles), and he also had a sack on defense ...
-Started 38 games for Michigan State over his final three seasons, and in 2013 he helped lead the Spartans to No. 1 national rankings in fewest yards allowed per game and lowest third-down conversion percentage ...
-His style of play and reliability has inspired favorable comparisons with CB Leon Hall, who has started for Bengals since his first-round selection out of Michigan in 2007.
+A USA Today first-team All-American as a Michigan State senior in 2013, the 2014 first-round draft pick has stepped up his contribution after playing behind veterans as a rookie ...
+Has an INT and three total passes defensed ...
+Second on team last year in special teams tackles (10) ...
+Started 38 games for Michigan State over his final three seasons, and in 2013 he helped lead the Spartans to No. 1 national rankings in fewest yards allowed per game and lowest third-down conversion percentage.

 Career transactions: Selected by Cincinnati in first round of 2014 NFL Draft (24th overall) ...
 Signed with Bengals on 6-12-14.